Miradils-Blog/website/content/posts/reinvent/ls/part2/index.md

 series: ["LS"]
 ---

-**In this article we will start the first steps to rewrite `ls` command.
+> **In this article we will start the first steps to rewrite `ls` command.
 If you want to know more about command, please read Part 1.**
+>

-**Source codes can be found at: https://github.com/Miradils-Blog/linux-ls**
+> **Note:** Source codes can be found at: https://github.com/Miradils-Blog/linux-ls

 ## The easy way
 Actually, C provides a function to run any OS command, and print its output: [system](https://www.tutorialspoint.com/c_standard_library/c_function_system.htm).
 From the example in the reference, we see that, we can just take arguments from shell and pass it to that function, and it is done.